 Six Sigma is designed for strategic and long term change.
 In a cross-functional Six Sigma project, cost saving, process improvement and efficiency, performance excellence and accuracy, and customer satisfaction are among those management objectives.
-Being an instrument for organizational change, Six Sigma is to be implemented in terms of months, which will enable the Six Sigma culture to present and take root, and the expected performance can continue on an ongoing, long term basis.
+Being an instrument for organizational change, Six Sigma is to be implemented in terms of months or even years, which will enable the Six Sigma culture to present and take root, and the expected performance to continue on an ongoing, long term basis.

 As far as performance excellence and continuous implementation is concerned, there will be management issues about workplace culture and workforce behavior.
-This part of study investigates the established characteristics of Chinese culture, the impact of these characteristics to the presence of Six Sigma in the organization, and the continuous process improvement control after rolling out the project programs.
+This area of study investigates the established characteristics of Chinese culture, the impact of these characteristics to the presence of Six Sigma in the organization, and the continuous process improvement control after rolling out the project programs.
 The success and result of a Six Sigma project depends on dynamic and consistent application and stable inter-departmental compliance for process control after implementation.

-This confirmatory part of study employs 3 dimensions of 18 selected and suitable Chinese Value Survey (CVS) which is a shortened version of CVS (Bond et al., 1987).
+This confirmatory part of study employs 3 dimensions of 18 selected and suitable items of the Chinese Value Survey (CVS; Bond et al., 1987).
 The 3 dimensions are Integration Factors, Confucian Work Dynamism Factors, and Personal Factors (see Section 2.8).

-The 3 hypotheses on the influence of Chinese values to Six Sigma implementation are:
+Another three hypotheses on the influence of Chinese values to Six Sigma implementation are proposed:

 - 2a.
 Six Sigma implementation is positively affected by the Chinese culture of Integration Factors. - 2b.
 Six Sigma implementation is positively affected by the Chinese culture of Confucian Work Dynamism Factors. - 2c.
-Six Sigma implementation is positively affected by the Chinese culture of Personal Factors.
+Six Sigma implementation is positively affected by the Chinese culture of Personal

+Factors.

-3.3.
-Research Method
+3.4 Research Method

 This research takes a positivist approach, and employs a quantitative method of study.
-Comprising a two-wave survey, this method of study is considered suitable for it can collect a more consistent respondent information and data for analysis of the validity and reliability of the research variables.
+Comprising a two-wave survey on academics, professionals and practitioners, this method of study is considered suitable for it can collect a more consistent respondent information and data for analysis of the validity and reliability of the research variables.

-The Chinese Value Survey (Bond et al., 1987; cf. Hofstede & Bond, 1984), an extension of Hofstede's study, is more appropriate for studying employee behavior and attitude in the context of Hong Kong.
+The Chinese Value Survey (Bond et al., 1987; cf. Hofstede & Bond, 1984), an extension of Hofstede's study, is more appropriate for studying employee behavior and attitude in the context of Hong Kong where the CVS model was developed.
 It also suits this exploratory study of Six Sigma implementation.

 Guided by the two research questions, the survey derives components from the variables in the concept map.
-The survey questions are designed to explore into construct variables and confirm the study model.
+The survey questions were designed to explore into construct variables and confirm the study model.
 It was a population survey, and the participants were members of Six Sigma and quality societies and quality management individuals.
-Each question is measured on 7-point Likert scale.
+Each question is measured on the 7-point Likert scale.
 The Cronbach's alpha is used to assess reliability.